nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

      - 12.82 %
      - 1.39x (39% increase)

-So while coming back from down 30 or more happens 2.8 times more than in the past, it's still very unlikely.
+So while coming back from down 30 or more happens 2.8 times more often than in the past, it's still very unlikely.
 In fact, you need to move over a little less than one three-pointer to get about the same chance: in the old school era, if you were down -27 or more there was about a ``~0.50%`` chance of winning.
 And being down 20 or more now